 The following year however, the hugely successful TV series based on those Railway Series books finally got its own comic three years after the show had debuted.
 I remember the excitement of discovering it and, even though at nine-years-of-age I was already a bit old for it, Thomas the Tank Engine & Friends became my second reserved comic at the newsagent.
 Plus, it was my first ever Marvel comic!

 I also bought Big Comic Fortnightly for a couple of years.
 I don’t have any of the issues in my possession anymore, however in recent years I’ve been able to get a hold of all of the books.
 A wonderful collection.
 All of these comics lasted for varying lengths in my reservation box.
 I was only allowed a certain amount at once but I did push my luck whenever I could.

-As some comics were cancelled over time I was always on the lookout for another to replace them.
+As individual comics were cancelled over time I was always on the lookout for another to replace them.
 Some of my very favourites were actually short-lived.
 Below, Ring Raiders, Havoc and Jurassic Park were all cut short but they remain in my collection today and I simply adore them.
-Funny Fortnightly didn’t last as long in my list as Big Comic and the other two below I bought for about a year or so before moving on, although both Teenage Mutant Hero Turtles Adventures and Thunderbirds The Comic were huge successes and lasted a long time.
+Funny Fortnightly didn’t last as long in my list as Big Comic and the other two below I bought for about a year or so before moving on, although both Teenage Mutant Hero Turtles Adventures and Thunderbirds The Comic were huge successes and lasted quite a long time.

-A lot fell victim of my youthful attention span though, such as Death’s Head and The Sleeze Brothers, both of which I loved but by the time their second issues came out my fickle nature had moved on to something else.
-When I’d find these comics amongst my collection months to years later I’d regret not collection them, but I’ve made up for it nowadays with complete runs of both.
+A lot fell victim to my youthful attention span, such as Death’s Head and The Sleeze Brothers, both of which I loved their first issue but by the time a month had gone by my fickle nature had moved on to something else, and I only had a small amount of pocket money to use.
+When I’d find these comics amongst my collection months or years later I’d regret not collection them, but I’ve made up for it nowadays with complete runs of both.